kylemarx86/SGT/README.md

 # Overview
-A content management system for
+A content management system to organize students across courses with CRUD funcitonality.
+Built-in auto-fill option exists to allow for testing and quick filling of multiple data points.

 # Version History